 Development of science concepts and teaching strategies for grades 4-8.
 Emphasis on the inquiry approach to teaching science consistent with concepts of cognitive development.
-Integrated Physics and Chemistry will also be addressed as well as the use of technology in the science classroom.
 Field experiences required.

 Prerequisites: Admission to Teacher Education Program and successful completion of TCED 4304.